Gadzhi07/tasksExec/README.md

 - you can choose the tasks that will be completed
 - good code

+## TODO:
+- If the user is Any, then when changing the password, return the changed password.

 I made this with code from [rocShell](https://github.com/rocketorbit/rocShell) and FortenZz#2561 helped me.